Workforce, training and education

 To register your interest and find out more please contact Julia.Taylor50@nhs.net

-Please expect to discuss the following;
+Please expect to discuss;

-Whether or not you are in an existing GP or Foundation training practice this will help us to assess the amount of preparation that you will need to undertake to become an ES/training practice.
+• Whether or not you are in an existing GP or Foundation training practice this will help us to assess the amount of preparation that you will need to undertake to become an ES/training practice.

-Discuss what CPD activities you have undertaken or plan to undertake to develop your skills as an ES and how these fit in with your PDP.
+• What CPD activities you have undertaken or plan to undertake to develop your skills as an ES and how these fit in with your PDP.

-Ensure that you have the full support of the wider practice to become an ES/training practice.
+• Ensuring you have the full support of the wider practice to become an ES/training practice.

 You must be working a minimum of 4 sessions within an already approved learning environment, or one which is seeking approval imminently to be eligible for the course.

-Possibilities related to you becoming a supervisor of Foundation doctors in GP.
+• Possibilities related to you becoming a supervisor of Foundation doctors in GP.

-For those wishing to pursue the PG Cert - The time commitment and level of study required to satisfactorily complete the course.
+• (For those wishing to pursue the PG Cert) The time commitment and level of study required to satisfactorily complete the course.

 Practice approval process for training